15 English abbreviations you need to know

 11. FOMO – Fear of missing out

-And with the weekend can come a some pretty serious FOMO.
+And with the weekend can come some pretty serious FOMO.
 Imagine: You’ve been invited out but don’t feel like going.
-But, at the same time, you know it’ll be fun fun and that you may regret not going.
+But, at the same time, you know it’ll be fun and that you may regret not going.
 So you agonize over what to do.

-12. IMO – in my opinion (or IMHO – in my humble opinion)
+12. IMO – In my opinion (or IMHO – In my humble opinion)

 We’ve all got a few opinions.
 This is how you can express them.

-14. aka – Also known as
+14. AKA – Also known as

 This little beauty is used to refer to someone or something by another name — often a nickname, such as how your bro (might) refer to his newborn baby (“This is Eddie, aka ‘The poop machine'”), or how Chile refers to a much-loved footballer, Alexis Sanchez, aka ‘El Niño Maravilla’.